tobias-wilfert/mindstorms-compiler/progress.md

 - Time: 8:00
 Worked on the construction of the AST as well as the visual representation of it + was able to test it against the first few test cases.
 ---
+### Added Arithmatic Nodes + next motor node
+- Date: 06/03
+- Time: 8:00
+Add suport for 5 more blocks, added test for the previous block + slighlty updated the visual representation generation.